Tips for Optimizing Sleep & Restorative Rest with Dr. Wendy Hurwitz

 Click on this event for more information on the book.

-The book for this meeting is The Silent Patient by Alex Michaelides.
+The book for this meeting is Mayflower by Nathaniel Philbrick.

 A men’s book discussion group meets on the fourth Wednesday of each month at 7:00 pm.